Kernix13/markdown-cheatsheet/beginner-markdown.md

 7. [Sheilds.io](https://shields.io/) - badges for your projects

 <!--
-  For my CodeYou notes, I only use
+  For my CodeYou notes, I only use:

   1. Paragraphs
   2. Bold and italic formatting
   3. H1, H2, and H3 headings